ramchalluri/sa_work_magic/source/identity-domain.html.md

 # MaGIC Train PI Design - Identity Domain name change
 DTA and Train has decided to use *identity.gov.au* domain instead of *identityhub.my.gov.au*.
 Currently *identity.gov.au* domain is owned and managed by DTA.
 Services Australia has put in a request to CEO to transfer the domain to Services Australia and on **2020-04-01** that request has been accepted.

-This paper is to document the tasks involved to migrate the domain name and setup required mappings for various apps.
+This paper is to document the tasks involved to migrate the domain name and set-up required mappings for various apps.
 At this time the plan is to use the domain name for the following

 1. [Customer Dashboard](#CUSTOMER_DASHBOARD)
 1. [Staff support tool](#STAFF_SUPPORT_TOOL)